 - Marriage certificate and/or children's birth certificates (apostilled), if applicable

-Your physical residence permit (credit-card format) arrives by post within 2–6 weeks.
-For a full breakdown of permit types and timelines, see our immigration in Switzerland guide.
+Your physical residence permit arrives by post within 2–6 weeks.
+For permit types, processing times, and canton-specific rules, see our immigration in Switzerland guide.

 2. Choose Health Insurance (KVG)